Research and teaching centre

 ERC ForCry

-Our knowledge of carbon dioxide (CO2) concentrations in the past atmosphere is fundamental to understanding the Earth's climate for the past, present and future.
-Ice cores, the product of an international effort, recover air bubbles from the ancient atmosphere trapped in the ice.
-They have provided 800,000 years of high-resolution, accurate data and have revolutionised our understanding of the Earth system.
-ForCry, a technique designed by ERC laureate Thomas Chalk, will enable a new generation of climate data from the past.
+Our knowledge of carbon dioxide (CO2) concentrations in the atmosphere of the past is fundamental to understanding the Earth's climate for the past, present and future.
+Ice cores, the product of an international effort, make it possible to recover air bubbles from ancient atmospheres trapped in the ice.
+They have provided us with 800,000 years of high-resolution, accurate data, revolutionising our understanding of the Earth system.
+ForCry, a technique designed by ERC award recipient Thomas Chalk, will enable us to move into a new generation of climate data from the past.

 Marine sediments offer the potential to recover high spatial and temporal resolution records of modern and past ocean pH and hence CO2 levels at these times.
 However, to date, the generation of these data is limited by intensive analytical methods that restrict their high-throughput application and the need to analyse many samples that limit their applicability.